Moringa

 Moringa - Moringa oleifera

-Moringa is a deciduous tree that can reach about 10 meters in height.
-In many places, it is called the miracle tree, because just about every part of the tree is edible.
+Moringa is a deciduous, fast‑growing tree that can reach about 10 meters in height.
+In many places it is called the “miracle tree”, because almost every part of the tree is edible.

-The unripe green seedpods can be eaten in the same way as green beans.
-The seeds from more mature pods are boiled and eaten like peas.
+The unripe, green seed pods can be eaten in much the same way as green beans.
+The seeds from more mature pods can be boiled and eaten like peas.

 The leaves are rich in vitamins and minerals, and in some places they are sold as a dietary supplement.
-They can also be boiled and used like spinach, or they can be dried, powdered and used as a spice.
+They can be boiled and used like spinach, or dried, powdered, and used as a spice or added to food.

-The ripe seeds can be pressed, the resulting oil being similar to olive oil.
-The seedcake, i.e. what is left after the oil has been pressed out, can even be used as fertilizer.
+The ripe seeds can be pressed to produce an oil known as ben oil, which is similar to olive oil.
+The seed cake – what remains after the oil has been pressed out – can be used as fertilizer or soil conditioner.

-Because of its many uses, the moringa tree may help alleviate malnourishment in poor tropical countries.
+Because of its many uses and its high nutritional value, the moringa tree is often promoted as a plant that may help alleviate malnutrition in poor tropical and subtropical countries.

 Facts: